bjjb/redis_ha/README.md

 redis failover solution (sentinel, pacemaker, etcetera): you can `kill -9` any server at any time and continue to read and write as long as at least one server is healthy.

-The gem includes three basic CRDTs (set, hashmap and counter).

 [1] _DeCandia, Hastorun et al_ (2007).
 [Dynamo: Amazon’s Highly Available Key-value Store](http://www.read.seas.harvard.edu/~kohler/class/cs239-w08/decandia07dynamo.pd) (SOSP 2007)